 The project will provide a comprehensive technology package for PV-Drip Irrigation and fertigation which will encourage the switch from diesel powered to solar powered pumps, resulting in reduced CO2 emissions and energy costs.
 In addition, the drip and fertigation system will reduce water and fertilizer use up to 30% compared to traditional systems due to efficient and localized application.
 In order to make the CES technology accessible to farmers the project will facilitate access to credit and widen the presence of trained technical staff able to provide technical and maintenance assistance.

 The project has installed 6 PV-Integrated Irrigation Systems in Lebanon, and 4 in Jordan, for a total capacity of 87kW.
 As a result of the Powering Agriculture project’s visibility, ICU’s partner in Lebanon has installed an additional 600 kW of solar-powered irrigation systems.
 Some benefits from use of the systems include farming of previously unused land and extended growing seasons, both of which result in increased income.
 Fertigation also minimizes over-fertilization, which reduces costs.
-During the second half of 2017, ICU organized 8 commercial events between Jordan and Lebanon to introduce the system to new potential customers.
+Through roadshows and other events, ICU demonstrated their clean energy solution to more than 850 people.